Are You Suffering Injuries Resulting From Dangerous Drugs or Defective Medical Devices?

 - Pain and suffering.
 Your emotional suffering and physical pain may also be compensable.

-To learn more about getting the recovery that you deserve, please contact the attorneys at Hupy and Abraham.
+To learn more about getting the recovery that you deserve, please contact the drug injury attorneys at Hupy and Abraham.
 We are not afraid to hold the large pharmaceutical companies accountable for their negligent or intentional actions that led to your injury.
 Instead, we are committed to helping you recover.
 Please call us today at 1-800-800-5678 to schedule your free, no-obligation consultation today.